Tell Me How You Sail and I'll Tell You What Boat You Need: Profile Guide (2026)

 The "Cove Socializer" (Sun and Anchoring Lover)

 You are the perfect host.
-For you, the sea means summer, friends, music, endless swims, and paella at the beach bar.
-Your outings usually consist of short one-day trips, hopping from cove to cove, and you always return to port to sleep.
+For you, the sea is synonymous with summer, friends, music, endless swims, and paella at the beach bar.
+Your outings usually consist of short single-day trips, hopping from cove to cove, and you always return to port to sleep.

 The Die-Hard Fisherman (The Early Bird Technician)

 Your alarm goes off before the sun rises.
-You don't mind if the sky is cloudy or if there's a bit of swell; your goal is to find the fish school, cast your lines, and enjoy the technique of trolling or chumming.
+You don't mind if the sky is cloudy or if there's a bit of swell; your goal is to find the fish, cast the lines, and enjoy the technique of trolling or chumming.
 For you, the boat is a precision tool, not just a balcony to the sea.

 The Wind Romantic (The Sailing Purist)

 The sound of the engine bothers you.
-For you, the real magic is in turning it off, hoisting the mainsail, trimming the sheets, and feeling how the hull leans, pushed only by the wind.
+For you, the real magic is in turning it off, hoisting the mainsail, trimming the sheets, and feeling how the hull heels, propelled solely by the wind.
 You enjoy the journey as much as the final destination, and you love the technical challenge and total connection with the elements.

 Key Questions Before Deciding